-There are many other proposals for new physics models based on extra space dimensions [48].
-In all cases, the proof that the theory is correct would come from recognizing the pattern in the masses of Kaluza-Klein resonances that is generated by the geometry of the extra dimensions.
+There are many other proposals for new physics models based on extra space dimensions [47].
+In all cases, the proof that the theory is correct would come from recognizing the patter in the masses of Kaluza-Klein resonances that is generated by the geometry of the extra dimensions.
 We can only guess how many resonances must be discovered to make this pattern clear.
-However, the lower limits on such resonances are now set by LHC exclusions at 2-4 TeV [49,50].
+However, the lower limits on such resonances are now set by LHC exclusions at 2-4 TeV [48,49].
 Thus, observing a series of resonances from new physics will require quark or lepton center of mass energies above 20 TeV.

-Dynamics of flavor: The SM with one fundamental Higgs boson is unique among theories of electroweak symmetry breaking in that all flavor and CP violation can be removed by changes of variables except for the the CKM mixing matrix with its single Kobayashi-Maskawa CP-violating phase.
+- Dynamics of flavor: The SM with one fundamental Higgs boson is unique among theories of electroweak symmetry breaking in that all flavor and CP violation can be removed by changes of variables except for the the CKM mixing matrix with its single Kobayashi-Maskawa CP-violating phase.
 The model naturally has lepton universality and zero lepton-flavor-changing amplitudes.
 All of these features are in good agreement with experiment.
 More general models, especially those that seek to explain the quark and lepton masses, must somehow suppress flavor-changing amplitudes that correct the SM predictions.

-Recently, the LHCb collaboration has obtained results that suggest deviations from the SM in $B \to K^\ell^+\ell^-$ decays [51].
+Recently, the LHCb collaboration has obtained results that suggest deviations from the SM in $B \rightarrow K^ \ell^+ \ell^-$ decays [50].
 Most strikingly, these results suggest that lepton universality is violated in this decay.
 To explain these effects, it is necessary to introduce new particles with flavor-violating interactions that cannot appear in the SM while maintaining the absence of flavor-changing and lepton number violation in other strongly constrained processes.
 This can be done in one of two ways.
-The first is to include new scalar particles with TeV masses and couplings of the order of Yukawa couplings (for example, [52]).
-The second is to include new vector particles with flavor-dependent couplings due to gauge symmetry breaking (for example, [53]).
+The first is to include new scalar particles with TeV masses and couplings of the order of Yukawa couplings (for example, [51]).
+The second is to include new vector particles with flavor-dependent couplings due to gauge symmetry breaking (for example, [52]).
 In this approach, the lightest vector boson may be at 1 TeV, but other members of the vector multiplet will be at 10 TeV or higher.
 The introduction of a new scalar introduces a new hierarchy problem whose solution would also require new particles at higher energy.

 If the LHCb results are confirmed and the problem becomes sharp, the proof of a solution to the problem would require the discovery of a new particle whose couplings, measured directly, show flavor violation of the required form.
-The exploration of this physics with a very high energy hadron collider has been discussed in [54].
-The same measurements, and more, can be made at the ALIC collider.
-It will eventually necessary to measure the complete decay profile of the new leptoquarks, and this can typically be achieved only at $e^+e^-$ colliders.
+It may be necessary to measure the complete decay profile of this particle-which can typically be achieved only at e^+e^- colliders-and perhaps also those of other particles from the new symmetry multiplet.